andaze/WebCorporate/content/services/consulting/index.en.md

 The first step to successful DX is PoC, which stands for "Proof of Concept", to find the feasibility of system development, to actually conduct small-scale prototyping and implementation, and to verify the results with the finished product in order to make a decision on whether or not to make an IT investment.
 The shortest way to achieve the project is to analyze the results verified in the PoC carefully and continue to demonstrate the effectiveness and verify defects in the production environment.

-Andaz offers PoC services for companies considering the introduction of a new system or the establishment of security. when developing IoT or AI, we often invest a large amount of money utilizing unprecedented measures and technologies, and if the results are not obtained after full-scale development, the loss will be significant.
+Andaze offers PoC services for companies considering the introduction of a new system or the establishment of security. when developing IoT or AI, we often invest a large amount of money utilizing unprecedented measures and technologies, and if the results are not obtained after full-scale development, the loss will be significant.
 Therefore, we can first create a simplified version of the system and conduct a small-scale verification to see if it is feasible at an early stage and if it can generate effects commensurate with the investment amount.
 We can also produce prototypes and prototypes of systems for which the idea and technical feasibility have already been determined, so please do not hesitate to contact us.

 ### Advantages of PoC, prototyping, and prototype production for system development